Wellesley High School

 Wellesley High School is a public high school in Wellesley, Massachusetts, United States, educating students on grades 9 through 12.
 The principal is Jamie Chisum, who took the position in 2014 after the departure of Andrew Keough.
-As of 2023, the school serves 1420 students.
-In 2024 it was ranked the 28nd best high school in Massachusetts and the 703th best public high school in the nation by U.S. News & World Report.
+As of 2025, the school serves 1231 students.
+In 2026 it was ranked the 35th best high school in Massachusetts and the 647th best public high school in the nation by U.S. News & World Report.
+In 2026 it was also ranked the 8th best Greater Boston high school by Boston Magazine.

 History and current state

 The old school building of what was then named Gamaliel Bradford High School was originally built as a public works project in 1938 during the Great Depression, designed by Perry Shaw and Hepburn and built by M. Spinelli and Sons Co., Inc. The building has been modified with several additions throughout its existence, most recently with a new fitness center.
 The 1938 building was replaced in 2012 with a new building constructed in the former parking lot.